DavidTbilisi/PriorityManager/README.md

 - **Search and Filter**: Search tasks by keywords or filter them by status and tags.
 - **Export Tasks**: Export tasks to various formats, including CSV, JSON, and YAML.
 - **Archive Tasks**: Archive completed tasks to keep your workspace clean.
+- **Sync with Microsoft To Do**: Synchronize tasks with a dedicated list in Microsoft To Do.
 - **Task Completion**: Mark tasks as complete or reopen them if needed.
 - **Configurable**: Customize task directories and settings through a configuration file (`config.yaml`).